Code of Conduct

 Factbook

 Our employees are crucial to BASF’s success.
-We want to attract and retain talent for our company and support them in their development.
-We also want to create a working environment that inspires and connects people every day.
+We want to attract talented employees, support them in their development and retain them for the long term – in a working environment that inspires and connects.
 This is founded on an open corporate culture of mutual trust, respect and dedication to top performance.

-When identifying leadership talent, we also take into account the promotion and appreciation of diversity, for example when it comes to women.
-Furthermore, we have committed to increasing the proportion of women in leadership positions to 30% by 2030.1 As of December 31, 2024, the proportion of women working in the BASF Group was 27.1%.
-The proportion of women in leadership positions with disciplinary responsibility worldwide was 29.3% (2023: 28.4%) as of December 31, 2024.
+When identifying leadership talents, we also take into account the promotion and appreciation of diversity.
+For example, we are committed to increasing the global proportion of women in leadership positions to 30% by 2030.
+We strive to always act in accordance with the applicable local laws.
+As of December 31, 2025, the proportion of women working in the BASF Group was 27.3% (2024: 27.1%).
+The global proportion of women in leadership positions with disciplinary responsibility was 29.9% as of December 31, 2025 (2024: 29.3%).

-We consider employee engagement to be a decisive indicator of the success of our measures.
-We use surveys and pulse checks as feedback instruments to actively involve employees in shaping their working environment.
-We measure employee engagement as part of the regular Employee Voices2 survey.
-We set ourselves the target of achieving employee engagement of more than 80%.
-More than 90,000 employees worldwide participated in the survey in 2024 (participation rate: 78%).
-The survey showed global engagement of 79%, which is stable compared with the previous year (2023: 79%).
-Our aim is to get this score back to the defined target of higher than 80%.
+We consider employee engagement to be a decisive indicator of the success of our actions.
+All employees are invited on a regular basis to give feedback on their working environment and the corporate culture as part of our employee survey.
+In the employee survey,1 BASF measures employee engagement based on five central questions.
+We have set ourselves the target of achieving an Engagement Index of more than 80%.
+Worldwide, nearly 85,000 employees participated in the survey in 2025 (participation rate: 75%, 2024: 78%).
+The survey showed a global Engagement Index of 77%, which was a slight decrease compared to the previous year (2024: 79%).
+Our aim is to increase this score to the defined target value of higher than 80%.

-2 The scope of employees surveyed goes beyond the scope of consolidation.
+1 The scope of employees participating in the survey goes beyond the scope of consolidation.
 However, there are exceptions for companies that represent joint ventures as well as companies held for sale.

 of which Germany |